Wentworth Studio logo

 Doric: The Doric order, the earliest type of classical Greek architecture, has a simple yet powerful capital design.

-Dormer: A small structure that projects from a sloping roof, with a window in the façade face.
+Dormer: A small structure that projects from a sloping roof, with a window in the facade face.

-Double hung window: A window with top and bottom sashes that slide past each other vertically.
+Double-hung window: A window with top and bottom sashes that slide past each other vertically.

 Eaves: The projecting overhang at the lower edge of a roof.